adem-wg/adem-spec/draft-linker-adem-wg-adem-tls.md

 --- abstract

-This document describes a mechanism in Transport Layer Security (TLS) for proving a server is protected under international humanitarian law.
+This document describes a mechanism in Transport Layer Security (TLS) to distribute *Authenticated Digital EMblem* (ADEM) tokens [ADEM-CORE].
+ADEM tokens encode that an entity is protected under international humanitarian law.

 --- middle

 # Introduction {#intro}

-International humanitarian law (IHL) recognises protected parties (PP) such as healthcare and aid organisations as deserving of special protection from attacks during armed conflicts.
-This has traditionally been accomplished by the marking of protected facilities and personnel with symbols such as the Red Cross, the Red Crescent and the Red Diamond.

-Due to the increasing use of digital infrastructure by protected parties and attacks on digital infrastructure during armed conflicts, a digital analogue of the Red Cross symbol is under consideration.
+The ADEM Core document {{ADEM-CORE}} specifies how a set of *tokens*, encoded as JSON Web Signatures (JWSs) {{?RFC7515}}, can constitute *signs of protection*.
+Such signs of protection indicate that a digital entity is protected under international humanitarian law (IHL).
+This document describes a UDP-based distribution method for ADEM tokens, termed ADEM-UDP.

-This document presents an extension to TLS which allows for TLS Servers to indicate to clients that they are protected under IHL, in a backwards compatible fashion.
+This document presents an extension to TLS which allows for TLS servers to distribute ADEM tokens in a backwards compatible fashion.

-DISCLAIMER: This draft is work-in-progress and has not yet seen significant (or really any) security analysis.
+DISCLAIMER: This draft is work-in-progress and has not yet seen any security analysis.
 It should not be used as a basis for building production systems.

 # Conventions and Definitions